Texas Divorce FAQ

 How much will divorce cost?

 It’s difficult to predict the cost of a divorce.
-A lot of factors come into play such as the divorce being a contested divorce or uncontested divorce, complexity of property division, child custody and visitation, and/or presence of marital fraud, tort or abuse.
+A lot of factors come into play such as the divorce being a contested divorce or uncontested divorce, the complexity of property division, child custody and visitation, and/or presence of marital fraud, tort or abuse.

 What is the standard waiting period and how long will it take to finalize my divorce?